gasparka/thesis/docs/3_synthesis.rst

         ret_0 := self.acc;
     end procedure;

-VHDL signal assignment automatically updates the signal values, now with the variables method, this has to be done manually. :numref:`mac-next-update` defines the new function 'update_registers', taking care of this task.
+VHDL signal assignment automatically updates the signal values, this has to be done manually when using the two variable method. :numref:`mac-next-update` defines the new function ``update_registers``, taking care of this task.

 .. code-block:: vhdl
     :caption: Function to update registers, in OOP-style VHDL